Gemack/Inventory-Management-System/README.md

 related to that product in the inventory.

-Some important JavaScripts libaries used for the frontend include -- React-bootstrap, - Materia UI, - toasty and - react-router-dom
+Some important JavaScripts libaries used for the frontend include
+- React-bootstrap,
+- Materia UI,
+- toasty and
+- react-router-dom

-while for the backend along Django rest framework -django-cors-headers, -django and -JWT.
+while for the backend along Django rest framework
+- django-cors-headers,
+- django and -JWT.

 ## TO USE
 after cloning or downloading